-Congress was thus creeping to accept partition and Pakistan proposal in 1944.
-Jinnah was assigned full authority to have dialogue Bhulabhai Desai. with Gandhiji by the Council conference of Muslim Congress leader and Liagat Ali Khan League at Karachi, 1944.
-Gandhi-Jinnah dialogue agreement, 1944 continued by letters 21 - 27th Sept., 1944.
-As Jinnah insisted the settlement of Pakistan demand prior to British relinquishing authority, the dialogue ended inconclusively.
+Bhulabhai Desai, Congress leader and Liaqat Ali Khan agreement, 1944 1944.
+Jinnah was assigned full authority to have dialogue with Gandhiji by the Council conference of Muslim League at Karachi, 1944.
+Gandhi-Jinnah dialogue continued by letters 21 - 27th Sept.,1944.
+As Jinnah

-Notwithstanding the disagreement, an agreement was concluded, having subsequent conclaves, signed by Bhulabhai Desai, leader of Congress in the Central legislature Assembly and Liaquat Ali Khan, General Secretary of Muslim League, stating i) the number of seats of both the parties, Congress -Muslim League, in the legislative Assemblies should be for each 40% of total seats.
+Notwithstanding the disagreement, an agreement was concluded, having subsequent conclaves, signed by Bhulabhai Desai, leader of Congress in the Central legislature Assembly and Liaquat Ali Khan, General Secretary of Muslim League, stating i) the number of seats of both the parties, Congress-Muslim League, in the legislative Assemblies should be for each 40% of total seats.
 The remaining 20% seats would be represented by religious minorities (Christians, Sikhs, Parsees and Scheduled castes), iii) British General should head the Armed Forces, IV) The question of Pakistan would be decided in the period following once the political status of the nation was finally decided.

 The de-facto recognition of Pakistan question was acceded by Congress in 1944.
-Lord Wavel, Viceroy, declared the plan to constitute an Executive Council having representation from the political parties under the supervision of Viceroy.
-Congress and Muslim League leaders met Lord Wavel. at Simla, June 1945.
-Gandhiji, Ballavbhai Patel, Simla Conf., Maulana Azad, Nehru etc represented Congress.
-Wavel's Executive Council was almost of the same frame as that of Desai-Liaguat Ali agreement, 1944 but it contained a distinct provision that representation in the Executive Council should be based on representing the religious identity instead of the political parties.
+Lord Wavel, Viceroy, declared the plan to constitute an Executive Council having representation from the political parties under the supervision frame as that of Desai-Liaquat Ali agreement, 1944 but it contained a distinct provision that representation in the Executive Council should be based on representing the religious identity instead of the political parties.
 Congress thought of itself as a national party, while Muslim League claimed itself to be the sole representative of the Muslims in India, neither of them could accept the situation for mutually antagonistic propositions.
 In addition to this, the Executive Council, as proposed by Wavel, would be liable to British crown and parliament.
 Wavel's proposals, hence, were fated to reach nowhere.